Quantum Advantage for Multi-option Portfolio Pricing and Valuation Adjustments: Problems in Quantitative Finance

 In our discussion, we have assumed access to oracles that give discounted values of the portfolio.
 In the Financial Preliminary, we introduced the concept of discounting, which is necessary to obtain the present value of future valuations of a portfolio.
-In particular, $V_t = \exp \{ -\int^t_0 r_u du \} V'_t$.
-Note that we may relax this assumption and let the short rate take negative values, as is often observed in modern sovereign rates.
+In particular, for the undiscounted portfolio value $V'_t$, the discounted one is $V_t = \exp \{ -\int^t_0 r_u du \} V'_t$.
+Note that there exists short rate models that allow rates to take negative values, as is often observed empirically.
 A simple modelling choice would be to choose a deterministic discount factor $r_t = r$ calibrated to historical data.
 We may also model interest rates as stochastic processes evolving over time.
 Broadly speaking, interest rate models fall into the 4 categories - short rate models, Heath-Jarrow-Morton (HJM) models, Market Models and Markov Functional Models.
 In the context of XVA calculations, we are most concerned with the efficiency of their computation within the Monte Carlo simulation; and hence we prefer Markovian models over non-Markovian interest rate models in practise \cite{Green2015}.
 Markovian models have the advantage that they may be pre-computed in the initialization stage and then cached for use when the Monte Carlo paths are generated.
 We give an overview of the discussion of such a model, called the Extended-Vasicek model under the settings of a Heath-Jarrow-Morton (HJM) framework.

 The interest rate term structure may be described via the forward rates $f(t, T, T+\Delta)$, which is the interest rate for borrowing agreed to at time $t$, to borrow from time $T$ to $T + \Delta$.
 The instantaneous forward rate is the forward rate as the limit of $\Delta \to 0$, and we denote it as $f(t, T)$.
-The market observables relating to the term structure are these instantaneous forwards at different starting times $t_i$ with different durations $T - t_i$.
-The short rates $r(t)$ may be defined in terms of the instantaneous forwards; it is the rate agreed to borrow when $T - t_i$ goes to zero, such that $r(t) = f(t, t)$.
+The market observables relating to the term structure are these instantaneous forward rates at different starting times $t_i$ with different durations $T - t_i$.
+The short rates $r(t)$ may be defined in terms of the instantaneous forward rates; it is the rate agreed to borrow when $T - t_i$ goes to zero, such that $r(t) = f(t, t)$.